ssilverman/QNEthernet/README.md

    header for `EthernetUDP`.
 Some external examples also include `SPI.h`.
 This is not needed unless you're actually using SPI in your program.
 2. Below that, add: `using namespace qindesign::network;`
-3. In `setup()`, just after initializing `Serial`, set `stdPrint = &Serial`.
-   This enables some lwIP output and also `printf` for your own code.
-4. You likely don't want or need to set/choose your own MAC address, so just call `Ethernet.begin()` with no arguments to use DHCP, and the three- or four-argument version (IP, subnet mask, gateway[, DNS]) to set your own address.
+3. You likely don't want or need to set/choose your own MAC address, so just call `Ethernet.begin()` with no arguments to use DHCP, and the three- or four-argument version (IP, subnet mask, gateway[, DNS]) to set your own address.
 If you really want to set your own MAC address, see `setMACAddress(mac)` or one of the deprecated `begin(...)` functions that takes a MAC address parameter.
-5. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address because `Ethernet.begin()` doesn't wait.
+4. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address because `Ethernet.begin()` doesn't wait.
 Try 10 seconds (10000 ms) and see if that works for you.